blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 	* [detect_product_long] [Release Notes](../../currentreleasenotes.md)

 ## Version 9.0.1

+<note type="attention">To continuing using the deprecated plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>

 **Changed features**

 * Adds logic to pull the [detect_product_short] jar file.
 If this is not accessible, the plugin will fall back to the synopsys-detect jar file.